 7 Tips to Help You Juggle Like a Pro

-Lately I have been feeling a little like Veruca Salt from the movie Willy Wonka and the Chocolate Factory – I want it now!
-I want it all!
-Not so much material things – I want to do it all!
+I confess in the past I wanted it all and I wanted it right now!
+You might say I was a lot like Veruca Salt from the movie Willy Wonka and the Chocolate Factory.
+She’s famous for saying “I want the works!
+Don’t care how I want it now!”
+For me it not so much about material things – I wanted to do it all!

 1. Less is More

 Adding more and more balls to keep in the air eventually causes even an expert juggler to drop one (or two or three!).
 When you juggle fewer responsibilities, it allows you to devote more focused attention and energy to those responsibilities.
 It also lessens the chances of something getting overlooked.